Website icon Xpert.Digital

 The industry's crisis of confidence

-Employee turnover as a system problem
+Employee turnover as a systemic problem

 The downward spiral of quality